php-integrator/atom-navigation/README.md

-# php-integrator-navigation
+# atom-navigation
 <p align="right">
 :coffee:
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YKTNLZCRHMRTJ">Send me some coffee beans</a>
 </p>

-This package provides code navigation for your PHP source code using [PHP Integrator](https://github.com/Gert-dev/php-integrator-base).
+This package provides code navigation for your PHP source code using [PHP Integrator](https://github.com/php-integrator/atom-base).

-**Note that the [php-integrator-base](https://github.com/Gert-dev/php-integrator-base) package is required and needs to be set up correctly for this package to function correctly.**
+**Note that the [php-integrator-base](https://github.com/php-integrator/atom-base) package is required and needs to be set up correctly for this package to function correctly.**

 What is included?
   * Navigate to the definition of your global PHP constants and functions.